University of Florida Homepage

 Email

 Jean-Hervé Jézéquel is the Project Director for the Sahel at the International Crisis Group based in Dakar, Senegal, since 2013.
 His role requires extensive research and advocacy on the prevailing political and security issues in the central Sahel region in order to work towards promoting stability, security, and development.
 He has authored numerous reports and publications on violent conflicts in the central Sahel region.
-Jean-Hervé Jézéquel holds a PhD in African History from the Ecole des Hautes Etudes en sciences Sociales (EHESS) in Paris (2002).
-He taught at the University of Michigan (2004-2005), Emory University (2005-2007) and the University of Bordeaux (2009-2013).
+Jean-Hervé Jézéquel holds a PhD in African History from the Ecole des Hautes Etudes en sciences Sociales (EHESS) in Paris.
+He taught at the University of Michigan, Emory University and the University of Bordeaux.
 Jean-Hervé also worked for Doctors without Borders as field coordinator in Northern Liberia as well as Researcher and Research Director.
 He conducted studies on post-conflict situations (DRC, Liberia) as well as on Humanitarian interventions in complex crises (Ethiopia, Niger, Guinea).
-He co-authored a book on the food nutrition crisis with Xavier Crombé (Niger 2005.
-A not-so-natural Disaster, Columbia University Press, 2009)
+He co-authored a book on the food nutrition crisis with Xavier Crombé (Columbia University Press, 2009).

 Marjatta Eilittä